-The Method R Workbench software package adds the incredible data mining and data manipulation capabilities of Method R Tools to the Method R Profiler, our response time profiling tool, and MR Trace, our zero-click performance data collector for Oracle SQL Developer.
-MR Trace gives you the easiest way there is to collect Oracle trace files.
+The Method R Workbench software package adds the incredible data mining and data manipulation capabilities of Method R Tools to the Method R Profiler, our response time profiling tool, and Method R Trace, our zero-click performance data collector for Oracle SQL Developer.
+Method R Trace gives you the easiest way there is to collect Oracle trace files.
 The Profiler gives you the story your trace file has to tell; a complete account of response time for the end-user experience you’ve traced.
-MR Tools gives you flexibility and versatility.
-MR Tools gives you a language for data mining trace files with sorting, grouping, and filtering features.
-With MR Tools, you can query thousands of trace files in one command.
+Method R Tools gives you flexibility and versatility.
+Method R Tools gives you a language for data mining trace files with sorting, grouping, and filtering features.
+With Method R Tools, you can query thousands of trace files in one command.
 It helps you adjust trace files that need fixing.

 No other software comes close to the precision and trustworthiness of Method R software.

 A profile is a report of exactly how your system spends your user’s time.
 It’s how you answer simple-sounding business questions like these:

 - That click takes 20 seconds now.
 It used to take .5.
 Why?

 - That report took 2 hours.
 Could it run in 10 minutes?

 As simple as these questions sound, you can’t answer them with the tools you use today.
 That’s why managing performance is way more difficult for you than it needs to be.

 Profiling is what DBAs and sysadmins do in production when a program takes longer than we want, or when we just wonder if it could go faster.
 Profiling is what developers with good code hygiene do before they hand their code to the next person in the software lifecycle, to make sure their code is as tight and fast as possible—to make sure they didn’t do anything inefficient that might be particularly embarrassing under load.